hth313/OS4/doc/applications.rst

    It is not a good idea to update the display of your own without the control of OS4.
 The ``shellDisplay`` routine takes the current active application in account, which may not be the same as the one the function just executed belongs to.
-Even if you are doing your own function, the user may just have executed that function from the keyboard while having another shell active!
+This is possible as the user may just have executed your function from the keyboard while having another shell active.

-If you exit back the usual way using ``RTN``, the X is briefly shown before the display is replaced by the current desired look.
-It is impossible to avoid this in every situation as many functions are not written with applications in mind, they just exit the usual way, which still works, but with some minor display flicker.
-Using the ``shellDisplay`` routine whenever possible provides a more pleasant user experience as the amount of flicker is reduced.

 More about the message flag
 ---------------------------

 .. index:: message flag

-The message flag is actually given a somewhat new meaning when we use it as a way to reduce flicker.
-We sometimes have it enabled when showing the default display for the application.
+The message flag is actually given a somewhat new meaning when used this way to reduce flicker.
+It is actually set when showing an alternative default display for the application and not a message.
 This is in most situations not a problem, but it matters with the backarrow key.
 Pressing the backarrow key have different meanings depending on the state of the calculator.
 If a message is shown backarrow removes the message and reverts back to the default display.
 If a message is not shown, it acts as clear the X register and disable stack lift.

-We can get this behavior in the application, but it requires that we actually know if a message is being shown or the message flag is used for blocking the built in display of X. Looking at the message flag alone is not enough to tell this.
-OS4 provides a routine for this purpose called ``displayingMessage`` that answers the question.
+We can get this behavior in the application, but it requires that we actually know if a message is being shown or the message flag is borrowed for altering the default display of X. Looking at the message flag alone is not enough to tell this.
+OS4 provides a routine ``displayingMessage`` for this purpose which answers the question.

 In your own ``CLX`` style routine (bound to the backarrow key) you can use it as follows: